Arisego/FileViewer/README.md

 You can use this plugin to debug pak file mount result while in shipping mode.

-This plugin now targets 4.15, it should work for other version of engine with some minor modify, if you have any ploblem with install the plugin, just send a issue so that I may give you some help.
+This plugin now targets 4.15, it should work for other version of engine with some minor modify, if you have any ploblem with installing the plugin, just send a issue so that I may give you some help.
 # Usage
 You may want to use this as a project plugin.